Anthem's Cigna takeover bid blocked by federal judge

 Anthem and Cigna are the U.S.'s second and third largest health insurance providers.

-"They propose to create the single largest seller of medical healthcare coverage to large commercial accounts, in a market in which there are only four national carriers still standing," the judge wrote.
+"They propose to create the single largest seller of medical healthcare coverage to large commercial accounts, in a market in which there are only four national carriers still standing," the order reads.
+"The evidence has shown that the merger is likely to result in higher prices, and that it will have other anticompetitive effects."

+The judge closed the statement with praise for Cigna.
+She wrote that "while Anthem has moved to incorporate quality and cost savings incentives into its provider contract, Cigna has sought to differentiate itself with its approach towards reducing costs by increasing health."

+"For this reason, some customers prefer Cigna notwithstanding its discount disadvantage, and there was some testimony from medical personnel that the approach is working," the judge wrote.

 Anthem's bid to take over Cigna was first announced in 2015.
 The deal was immediately criticized by regulators and some in the industry concerned it would hike health care prices for Americans.